Den Networks Ltd Directors Report.

 |Other Initiatives||To undertake other need based initiatives in compliance with Schedule VII of the Companies Act, 2013|

-The Company has spent Rs.
-5(five) lakhs on CSR activities.
-The Annual Report on CSR activities is annexed herewith marked as "Annexure D".
+The company has negative average net profit, therefore, the Company has not spent on CSR activities.
+The Annual Report on CSR activities is annexed herewith marked as "Annexure C".

 CODE OF CONDUCT: